Bring DDO to life in a meaningful, workable and efficient manner

 Frequently Asked Questions

-Privacy protection is a fundamental part of our business.
-This includes how we hold, collect, and use information.
-We are committed to maintaining the highest standards of data integrity and security, and maintain a variety of safeguards that we update and test on an ongoing basis.
+WattleTree recognises privacy protection as a fundamental part of its business when it comes to how we hold, collect, and use information.
+We are committed to maintaining the highest standards of data integrity and security.
+The personal information collected and held by WattleTree is bound and covered by the Australian Privacy Principles (APPs) under the Privacy Act 1988 (Cth) (the Act).
+To protect the privacy of data and personal information we hold, we maintain a variety of safeguards that we update and test on an ongoing basis.

 Wattletree utilises a range of data sets and data points to identify vulnerable customers.
 We use geodemographic data as a baseline to identify groups within our community that may fall into a vulnerable category.
 And then leverage personal information, as well as other consumer attributes like age, occupation, employment status, etc in conjunction with product holdings, to determine the likely vulnerable customers.